What Does Medicare Cover for Diabetics?Posted by Medicare Made Clear

 - Inhaled insulin

-Your annual Medicare Wellness visit is a great time to make sure you’re up to date with your diabetes care.
+Your annual Medicare Wellness Visit is a great time to talk to your doctor and make sure you’re up to date with preventive care services that support your diabetes care.
 Medicare’s got you covered!

 For more information about Medicare, explore MedicareMadeClear.com or contact the Medicare helpline 24 hours a day, seven days a week at 1-800-MEDICARE (1-800-633-4227), TTY 1-877-486-2048.